RathodDarshil/expo-linkrunner/README.md

 Initialize linkrunner with your project token in your `App.js`/`App.tsx`:

 Note: The init function does not return any data.
-To get the attribution data and the deeplink use the `getAttributionData` function.
+To get the attribution data and the deeplink, use the [getAttributionData](#get-attribution-data) function.

 ```js
 import linkrunner from "expo-linkrunner";